Use Self-Scheduling to book a primary care appointment online

 Neuroendocrine tumors (NETs) are rare and arise from specialized cells called neuroendocrine cells.
 These cells can produce hormones in response to signals from the nervous system.
 NETs can start anywhere in the body, but usually develop in the appendix, gastrointestinal tract, lungs, pancreas or rectum.
 They can be benign or malignant, and usually grow slowly, although some develop quickly.

-high performing lung cancer surgeryhigh performing GI cancer surgeryNeuroendocrine tumors at UK Markey Cancer Center
+high performing lung cancer surgeryhigh performing gastroenterology and GI cancer surgeryNeuroendocrine tumors at UK Markey Cancer Center

 Markey's dedicated neuroendocrine cancer team provides expert consultation and ongoing care for patients with tumors of the neuroendocrine system.
 Here, we have one of the most experienced teams in the nation dedicated to treating neuroendocrine tumors in adults and children as well as the region’s only multidisciplinary clinic for neuroendocrine tumors.